digital-asset/docs.daml.com/docs/2.8.0/docs/tools/assistant-build.rst

 Overview
 ========

-To configure which packages to build automatically, add the configuration file ``multi-package.yaml`` at the root of your project:
+To use multi-package builds, create a ``multi-package.yaml`` configuration file at the root of the project.
+This file serves as a register of the interdependent packages in your project.

 ``multi-package.yaml``